 Indian Grass- Sorghastrum Nutans

-This species is a North American paraie grass that grows mostly in Eastern and Central United States as well as Canada, more so in the tallgrass pararies and the Great Plains.
-The soils in the areas that favor it are calcareous, sandy loamy soils, clay loam, medium loam and any limestone based soil.
+This species is a North American parade grass that grows mostly in Eastern and Central United States as well as Canada, more so in the tallgrass parries and the Great Plains.
+The soils in the areas that favor it are calcareous, sandy loamy soils, clay loam, medium loam and any limestone-based soil.
 The grass grows in the warm season in recurring tufts.
 The plant can be differentiated from other grasses as the leaf appears as a rifle-sight ligule at the point it joins the leaf sheath and has a large, spiral-like, spineless and golden brown head.
-Being a simple leaf, its leaf arrangement is alternate and venation parallel.
+Being a pure leaf, its leaf arrangement is alternate and venation parallel.
 With a fibrous root, it does well in both moist and dry soils but is mostly favored by the shades although it is highly drought resistant.
-Just around the end of summer (August to September) is when this plant mushrooms in branched panicles of spikelet each having a perfect floret, yellow stamens and two stigmas.
-The flowers are pollinated by wind and upon maturity, seeds fall to the ground.
+Just around the end of summer (August to September) is when this plant mushrooms in branched panicles of spikelet each having a perfect floret, yellow stamens, and two stigmas.
+The flowers are pollinated by wind, and upon maturity, seeds fall to the ground.
 The species is adapted to grow in the United States and more so to the fires and flood conditions that seem to rejuvenate its growth.
 From that, burns are used for the renewal of the habitat.
 Sorghastrum nutans is the official grass of the states of South Carolina and Oklahoma.
-As per the USDA Natural Conservation Service, the grass can be used to control soil erosion, to feed livestock, as a pollinator, for restoration of vegetation and as wildlife.
+As per the USDA Natural Conservation Service, the grass can be used to control soil erosion, to feed livestock, as a pollinator, for a restoration of vegetation and as wildlife.
 For the cultures living in North America, the grass can also be used for ornamental reasons.